Jump to

 Bubbl was founded in Dallas and has expanded to serve Austin, Texas, Emerald Coast, Florida, Greenwich, Connecticut, and McLean, Virginia.

 Bubbl vehicles are driven by certified First Responders who have passed an extensive application process.
-Drivers have to complete an interview, drug screening, background check, and a motor vehicle report.

 All vehicles used for Bubbl rides (whether company or driver owned) are visibly branded and all working Bubbl drivers must wear the company issued blue Bubbl shirt.